Search

 Technology Trends of AI in Oil and Gas

 Emerging technology and breakthroughs in the field of computer vision and Edge AI allow the highly scalable use of distributed computer vision applications.
-Those applications are becoming possible because the workloads from computer vision and AI algorithms are moved from the cloud to the network edge.
-This concept is called edge computing.
+Those applications are possible because the workloads from computer vision and AI algorithms have moved from the cloud to the network edge.
+We can also refer to this concept as edge computing.

 The combination of the Internet of Things with on-device machine learning allows processing the video streams of distributed cameras in real-time, at high computational efficiency.
 Those technological advances make it possible to build large-scale deep learning applications with a large number of connected endpoints (AIoT).